 Further, W. Va.
-Code § 61-14-8(a), (b) (Immunity for minor victim of sex trafficking) outlines additional non-criminalization protections to identified child sex trafficking victims, providing, victim of an offense under this article: Provided, That subject to proof, a minor so charged shall be rebuttably presumed to be a victim under the provisions of this article.
+Code § 61-14-8(a), (b) (Immunity for minor victim of sex trafficking) outlines additional noncriminalization protections to identified child sex trafficking victims, providing, courts]18 of this code, a minor shall not be held criminally liable if the court determines that the minor is a victim of an offense under this article: Provided, That subject to proof, a minor so charged shall be rebuttably presumed to be a victim under the provisions of this article.

-(a) In a prosecution or a juvenile prosecution for an offense of prostitution in violation of § 61-8-5(b) [House of ill fame and assignation; immunity for minor victims of sex trafficking; penalties; jurisdiction of courts]8 of this code, a minor shall not be held criminally liable if the court determines that the minor is a
+(a) In a prosecution or a juvenile prosecution for an offense of prostitution in violation of § 61-8-5(b) [House of ill fame and assignation; immunity for minor victims of sex trafficking; penalties; jurisdiction of